AppleHolic/source_separation/README.md

 This repo used *Balanced train label dataset* (Label balanced, non-human classes, 18055 samples)

 - Preemphasis is used to remove high-frequency noises on adapting real samples.

-When I did use non-preemphasis models to test real samples, that model usually generate high-frequency noises.
-So, preemphasis is processed on noise and clean targets to reduce that noises.

 ### Dataset